-LIVE AT 7 PM: Remembrance ceremony to mark 5 years since Pulse shooting
+‘Love over hate:’ Pulse survivors share message of ongoing healing during 5-year remembrance

 Because of the outpouring of support following the tragedy, every June 12 is now known as Orlando United Day and the week leading up to it is known as Remembrance Week.

-The final event Saturday happens at the Pulse Interim Memorial, which is the site of the former nightclub, at 7 p.m. in the form of a remembrance ceremony.
+The final event Saturday evening happened at the Pulse Interim Memorial, which is the site of the former nightclub, in the form of a remembrance ceremony.

-The ceremony at the memorial is by invitation only for Pulse families, survivors, first responders and ceremony participants, but the full ceremony will be broadcast on ClickOrlando.com at the top of this story and News 6 during a special broadcast at 7 p.m.
+The ceremony at the memorial was by invitation only for Pulse families, survivors, first responders and ceremony participants, but the full ceremony was broadcast online.

-For another in-person option, the event will be played live at the Dr. Phillips Center’s Frontyard Festival on the front lawn.
-Tickets are free and can be reserved here.
+The event was played live at the Dr. Phillips Center’s Frontyard Festival.
 The front lawn of the Dr. Phillips Center for Performing Arts became a temporary memorial after the shooting in 2016 where mourners laid flowers and left notes for the victims.
 Former President Barack Obama and then Vice President Joe Biden also visited DPAC, leaving a wreath of white roses.

+At the Dr. Phillips Center Frontyard Festival, the Orlando Gay Chorus performed as supporters began arriving to watch the livestream.

 People flocked to the Pulse site throughout the week, including on Saturday.